XiaoxFeng/RINet/README.md

 # Weakly Supervised Rotation-Invariant Aerial Object Detection Network
 By Xiaoxu Feng, Xiwen Yao, Gong Cheng, Junwei Han

 **We have released the codes of IENet work [here](https://github.com/XiaoxFeng/IENet).
-It is the extension of RINet and obtains state-of-the-art performance on the PASCAL VOC and COCO!**
+It is the extension of RINet and obtains state-of-the-art performance on the PASCAL VOC and MS COCO!**
 ## Citation
 ```bash
 @InProceedings{Feng_2022_CVPR,